demmonico/docker-manager/README.md

 ## Installation

-Installation steps and `bin/install.sh` script are actual for Ubuntu 16.04 OS only!
-On the other OS they weren't tested!
+Installation steps, CLI command `./dm install` and `bin/install.sh` script are actual for Ubuntu 16.04 OS only!
+On the other OS didn't tested!

 Depending on installation placement (local host or remote server) you must choice follow preparing installation steps.